TugboatQA/docs/content/setting-up-tugboat/select-repo-settings.md

 ![Authenticate with a Docker registry](../../_images/authenticate-with-a-docker-registry-add-credentials.png)

+### Preview IP Filters

+Want to restrict access to a Preview URL to only allow a specified set of IP addresses or subnets to view a Tugboat Preview?
+Press the {{% ui-text %}}+ Add{{% ui-text %}} button to specify IPv4 or IPv6 addresses or subnets that should be allowed to access Previews built from this repository.

 ### Delete the Repository

 If you want to delete a repo from your Tugboat project, you'll go into the Repository Settings for that repo and press